ScottBaitz/nextui-music-player-lastfm/README.md

 - Enter search query using on-screen keyboard
 - Select tracks to add to download queue
 - Start the queue in `Download Queue` page.
-- Downloaded audio will be available in `Local File` menu
+- Downloaded audio will be available in `Local Files` menu

 ## Building from Source